FriedbergLab/Epictope/README.md

 #### Windows installation

-Detailed instructions for conda installation Windows can be found at this [link](https://docs.conda.io/projects/conda/en/latest/user-guide/install/windows.html).
-Once installed, run the following commands to install the R and DSSP dependencies.
-Dependencies can be installed using the provided [epictope_environment_windows.yml](https://github.com/henrichung/epitope_tag/blob/main/install/windows/epictope_environment_windows.yml).
-Download or copy-paste the contents of the epictope_environment_windows.yml file and place the file in your working directory or project folder.
-Then use one of the subsequent methods to install.

 BLAST and MUSCLE are not available for installation on Windows with conda.
 Detailed instructions for installation on Windows can be found for [BLAST](https://2018-03-06-ibioic.readthedocs.io/en/latest/install_blast.html) and [MUSCLE](https://2018-03-06-ibioic.readthedocs.io/en/latest/install_muscle.html) for MUSCLE.
 Similar to previous steps, we provide simple wrapper scripts to install both.

 We provide wrapper scripts for [blast](https://github.com/henrichung/epitope_tag/blob/main/install/windows/install_blast.bat) and [muscle](https://github.com/henrichung/epitope_tag/blob/main/install/windows/install_muscle.bat) separately.

 1. Download and place the contents of the "install/windows" folder into your project directory.
 In Anaconda prompt, type "dir" to verify the files are in the correct folder.
 ```bash